 The process is straightforward to replicate at home—with wire, Japanese clippers, shears for woodier stems, and greenery, you can replicate the meditative practice of adding a few greens here, a few blooms there, then stepping back to look at the bigger picture, noticing which gaps to fill in, and which give the final piece an imperfect charm.

 As far as an annual tradition to incorporate into one’s holiday routine, a DIY wreath feels creative, contemplative, and celebratory—hanging the finished product on a door or wall afterwards is the ultimate festive touch.
 And there’s no need to strive for perfection—if the holidays can be a little wild, so can your decor.

-The Wild Bunch offers wreath making classes December 7 and 14, 2017.
 Learn more about the Wild Bunch’s workshops here.

 Never miss a story.
 Sign up for NUVO’s weekly newsletter.